csmutz/apache_tls_fingerprint/README.md

   - SSL_HANDSHAKE_RTT

 How will data be represented?
-  - As hex of raw values (prefered approach)
+  - As hex of raw values including grease, etc.

 ## Demonstration
 A patch that can be applied to existing distribution packages is provided.
 Note that OpenSSL > 3.2 is needed for RTT calculation.